PokeMapMobile/PokeMapMobile/README.md

 * Customize which Pokémon you are notified of as well as how far the Pokémon is.
 * View Pokémon Locations through the in-app Map or Google Maps locations via Pushbullet

 PokéMapMobile is for both iOS and Android.
-See our release section for the Android .apk.
-Working on iOS distribution for jailbroken phones!
+See our release section for Android .apk and the iOS .ipa (to install using something like [Cydia Impactor](https://github.com/PokeMapMobile/PokeMapMobile/releases/download/0.0.1/PokeMapMobile_v0.0.1.ipa)

 [Link to latest release](https://github.com/PokeMapMobile/PokeMapMobile/releases/latest)